Pearlicia/simple-rest-api/README.md

 ### Accessing the Application:

 After deployment, access the Node.js application on the EC2 instance by updating security group inbound rules to allow traffic on port 5000.

+Then copy your public IP to view it in a browser.
+If you're using this code here then the url will be http://yourip:5000/api/users

 ## Conclusion: